lmorchard/pebbling-club/README.md

 - [ ] convert all these TODOs to github issues!

+- [x] come up with a new name and buy a domain fast
 - [ ] add email as requirement to passwords (e.g. for future recovery)
 - [ ] add profileId association to password table
 - [ ] drop sessions table since moving to fastify
 - [ ] switch from passport to [fastify-auth](https://github.com/fastify/fastify-auth)?
+- [ ] add some metrics, measurements, observability, etc to feed to graphana / whatever

 - hosting / deployment
   - [ ] try deploying to glitch